FlixCoder/fhir-sdk/README.md

 }
 ```

-For more examples, see the [tests](https://github.com/FlixCoder/fhir-sdk/blob/main/crates/fhir-sdk/tests/client.rs).
+For more examples, see the [tests](https://github.com/FlixCoder/fhir-sdk/blob/main/crates/fhir-sdk/tests/client-r5.rs) or below.

 ## Testing